Perl 5 → native executable

 Web framework ready

-Runs well under Cannoli, Strada's preforking web server.
-Perla-compiled handlers load as .so's — see the cannoli_perla bridge for how large-scale apps serve HTTP.
+Runs well under Cannoli, Strada's preforking web server. perla-compiled handlers load as .so's — see the cannoli_perla bridge for how large-scale apps serve HTTP.

 🧠